 Now, given that you want to have this review done publicly, here are my thoughts (note, I sound argumentative in my reply, but I’m putting my editor hat on):

 Title: A deliteful rewrite of the Dijit UI library

-As platinum member of the JSFoundation, IBM is still a major supporter of the open source community, however stopped active development of the Dojo Toolkit itself in 2015.
+As platinum member of the JSFoundation, IBM is still a major supporter of the open source community, however stopped participating in active development of the Dojo Toolkit in 2015.

 Up to this date, the IBM Dojo team had been heavily refactoring and rewriting Dojo’s Dijit UI library for a planned new Dojo 2 release.
 This fully functional, yet never officially released UI library, named Deliteful, can be found here: